-It was my first time extending my 60-day tourist visa for another 30 days.
+It was my first time doing a visa extension in Chiang Mai, so I can extend my 60-day tourist visa for another 30 days.

 Even though I went through all the posts on FB groups and read blogs that talked about it, I still wasn’t exactly sure how to go about it.

 The rules may change the next time I need to do this, but at least I have the current one documented so we can refer back to it.

 I went to extend my visa at the immigration office with a friend around 1:15 pm on January 10 (Thursday), I didn’t get out until 4:30 pm.

 Holy smokes, I was EXHAUSTED!